-AIM will present the 2020 AIM Distinguished Service Award to Brian L. David, MBA, during Academic Internal Medicine Week 2020, to be held April 19-22 in Tampa, FL.
+AIM presented the 2020 AIM Distinguished Service Award to Brian L. David, MBA.

 A member of AIM since 2007, Mr. David is a former AIM President and has served on the Alliance for Academic Internal Medicine (AAIM) Compensation Committee, AAIM Task Force on Financing Ambulatory Education, and the AIM Education Committee.